pgroonga/pgroonga.github.io/community/index.md

 ### Chat room {#chat}

-Here are chat rooms for PGroonga:

-  * [Zulip](https://groonga.zulipchat.com/) is the chart room for PGroonga.
+[Zulip](https://groonga.zulipchat.com/) is the chart room for PGroonga.

 ## How to get the latest information